zeruhur/goldenidol/srd.md

 ### Scientist
 The Scientist is a highly educated and analytical individual, with expertise in a particular field of study such as biology, chemistry, or physics.
 They are skilled at conducting research, analyzing data, and solving complex problems.

+#### Starting Gear
-Starting Gear: The scientist begins the game with a laptop, a lab coat, a set of test tubes, and a calculator.
+The scientist begins the game with a laptop, a lab coat, a set of test tubes, and a calculator as additional equipment.

-What your background taught you
+#### What your background taught you
-1. How to design and conduct experiments and research studies
+1. Design and conduct experiments and research studies.
-1. How to analyze and interpret data
+2. Analyze and interpret data.
-1. How to effectively communicate findings through papers and presentations
+3. Effectively communicate findings through papers and presentations.
-1. How to work with a team of researchers and professionals
+4. Work with a team of researchers and professionals.
-1. How to stay up-to-date on current developments in their field
+5. Stay up-to-date on current developments in their field.
-1. How to think critically and solve problems creatively
+6. Think critically and solve problems creatively.

-In the past, I...
+#### In the past, I...
-1. Conducted research and experiments in a particular field
+1. Conducted research and experiments in a specific field.
-1. Published papers or articles about their findings
+2. Published papers or articles about my findings.
-1. Worked for a university or research institution
+3. Worked for a university or research institution.
-1. Built a reputation as an expert in their field
+4. Built a reputation as an expert in my field.
-1. Developed a particular area of expertise or specialty
-1. Made important discoveries or contributions to their field of study
+5. Specialized in a fringe science.
+6. Made a risky experiment fail spectacularly.

-Why do you joined LARA?
+#### Why do you joined LARA?
-1. A desire to use their knowledge and expertise to make a difference
-2. The opportunity to study and learn about new subjects
+1. I wanted to learn more about fringe science.
+2. Artifacts are the new frontier of science.
-3. The chance to work with advanced technology and equipment
+3. I wanted to work with the state of the art in science and technology.
-4. The excitement of solving puzzles and mysteries
-5. The opportunity to work with a skilled team
-6. The potential for financial gain
+4. LARA offers the ultimate puzzle and mystery experience.
+5. After years in a basement, I wanted to put myself at the service of something greater.
+6. The university does not pay as well as LARA.

 ### Specialist
 The Specialist is a highly trained individual with a specific area of expertise, such as language skills, medical knowledge, or technical expertise.
 They are able to bring a unique perspective and set of skills to the team, and are valuable members of any expedition.

+#### Starting Gear
-Starting Gear: The specialist begins the game with a specialized kit relevant to their area of expertise, such as a hacker's laptop or a medic's first aid kit.
+The specialist begins the game with a specialized kit relevant to their area of expertise, such as a hacker's laptop or a medic's first aid kit as additional equipment.

 #### What your background taught you
-1. How to identify and capitalize on unique opportunities
+1. Identify and capitalize on unique opportunities
-1. How to adapt to changing circumstances and think on their feet
+2. Adapt to changing circumstances and think on my feet
-1. How to stay resourceful and find creative solutions to problems
+3. Stay resourceful and find creative solutions to problems
-1. How to communicate and negotiate effectively
+4. Communicate and negotiate effectively
-1. How to stay physically and mentally fit
+5. Stay physically and mentally fit
-1. How to maintain discipline and focus under pressure
+6. Maintain discipline and focus under pressure

 #### In the past, I...
-1. Developed a unique skill or ability
+1. Developed a unique skill or ability.
-2. Worked as a freelancer or contractor
+2. Worked as a freelancer or contractor.
-3. Completed high-stakes or dangerous missions
+3. Completed high-stakes or dangerous missions.
-4. Built a reputation as an expert in their field
+4. Built a reputation as an expert in my field.
-5. Made enemies or rivals through their work
+5. Made enemies or rivals through my work.
-6. Suffered physical or mental injuries while working
+6. Suffered physical or mental injuries while working.

 #### Why do you joined LARA?
-1. A desire to use their unique skills and abilities in a meaningful way
+1. I wanted to use my unique skills in a meaningful way
-2. The opportunity to work with a skilled team
+2. I wanted to make myself available to an experienced team for the greater good.
-3. The excitement of adventure and danger
+3. Adventure and danger are my middle names.
-4. The chance to travel and see new places
-5. The potential for financial gain
-6. The opportunity to work with rare and valuable artifacts
+4. LARA makes you see the world.
+5. Government pay for special operations is very good.
+6. The mystery of the Artifacts intrigues me.

 ### Pilot
 The Pilot is an experienced and skilled aviator, with expertise in operating a variety of aircraft.
 They are able to navigate difficult terrain and conditions, and are comfortable working under pressure.

+#### Starting Gear
-Starting Gear: The pilot begins the game with a flight suit, a map, and a radio.
+The pilot begins the game with a flight suit, a map, and a radio as additional equipment.

 #### What your background taught you
-1. How to operate and maintain aircraft
+1. Operate and maintain aircraft skillfully.
-1. How to navigate and fly in different conditions
+2. Navigate and fly in different conditions
-1. How to make quick and accurate decisions
+3. Make quick and accurate decisions.
-1. How to communicate effectively with air traffic control and other pilots
+4. Communicate effectively with air traffic control and other pilots.
-1. How to stay calm and level-headed under pressure
+5. Stay calm and level-headed under pressure.
-1. How to react appropriately in emergency situations
+6. React appropriately in emergency situations.

 #### In the past, I...
-1. Trained as a pilot and gained experience flying various aircraft
+1. Trained as a pilot and gained experience flying various aircraft.
-1. Worked for a commercial airline or military unit
+2. Worked for a commercial airline or military unit.
-1. Completed high-stakes or dangerous missions
+3. Completed high-stakes or dangerous missions.
-1. Built a reputation as a skilled pilot
+4. Built a reputation as a skilled pilot.
-1. Made enemies or rivals through their work
+5. Made enemies or rivals through my work.
-1. Suffered physical or mental injuries while flying
+6. Suffered physical or mental injuries while flying.

 #### Why do you joined LARA?
-1. A love of flying and aircraft
-2. The opportunity to use their piloting skills in a meaningful way
+1. Air is my element.
+And the planes make me dive into it.
+2. They said they needed pilots, so I thought I'd start settling debts with society.
-3. The excitement of adventure and danger
+3. Excitement and danger are like a drug to me
-4. The chance to travel and see new places
-5. The potential for financial gain
-6. The opportunity to work with a skilled team
+4. There are still corners of the world I don't know....
+5. A freelance pilot earns significantly less than what LARA offers.
+6. I enjoy working in teams and transporting my teammates wherever they need.

 ### Hustler
 The Hustler is a smooth talker and skilled negotiator, able to get what they want through charm and persuasion.
 They are comfortable working independently and as part of a team, and are skilled at adapting to new environments and situations.

+#### Starting Gear
-Starting Gear: The hustler begins the game with a set of clothes suitable for a variety of situations, as well as a small amount of cash and a set of lockpicks.
+The hustler begins the game with a set of clothes suitable for a variety of situations, as well as a small amount of cash and a set of lockpicks as additional equipment.

 #### What your background taught you
-1. How to spot and take advantage of opportunities
+1. Spot and take advantage of opportunities.
-1. How to think on their feet and improvise
+2. Think on their feet and improvise.
-1. How to negotiate and communicate effectively
+3. Negotiate and communicate effectively.
-1. How to stay one step ahead of opponents and rivals
+4. Stay one step ahead of opponents and rivals.
-1. How to stay calm and composed under pressure
+5. Stay calm and composed under pressure.
-1. How to adapt to changing circumstances and think creatively
+6. Adapt to changing circumstances and think creatively.

 #### In the past, I...
-1. Ran scams or conned people
+1. Ran scams or conned people.
-1. Worked as a freelancer or contractor
+2. Worked as a freelancer or contractor.
-1. Built a reputation as a cunning and resourceful individual
+3. Built a reputation as a cunning and resourceful individual.
-1. Made enemies or rivals through their work
+4. Made enemies or rivals through my work.
-1. Lived a fast-paced and unpredictable lifestyle
+5. Lived a fast-paced and unpredictable lifestyle.
-1. Suffered setbacks or failures in their past endeavors
+6. Suffered setbacks or failures in my past endeavors.

 #### Why do you joined LARA?
-1. The potential for financial gain
-2. The opportunity to use their cunning and charm in a meaningful way
-3. The excitement of adventure and danger
+1. They know that if they don't pay me enough I might sell everything back to the highest bidder.
+2. I have the opportunity to make amends for my dissolute and criminal life.
+3. The adventures that LARA offers are unparalleled.
-4. The chance to travel and see new places
+4. Hey man!
+Here you get paid to travel the world!
-5. The opportunity to work with a skilled team
-1. A desire for the thrill of the unknown
+5. I was tired of being a lone wolf.
+There are extraordinary people here.
+6. There is something mysterious and ominous about the folds of the past.
+And I want to know about it.

 ## Inventory